 Many people tell me they need $X dollars to retire.
 Some of these figures are based on nothing more than rules of thumb.
 For example, some people have relied on the 4% rule for withdrawing from a balanced portfolio.
 That is, it says you should be able to withdraw 4% of your assets in the first year of retirement and then increase that absolute dollar amount by the rate of inflation each year going forward without running out of money.

-For example, if one has one million dollars, then they could take out $40k (4% of $1m) in the first year.
+If one has one million dollars, then they could take out $40k (4% of $1m) in the first year.
 If inflation goes up 2% the next year, then they would take out $40.8k ($40k x 1.02) in year two.
 Then the year three withdrawal would simply increase the previous year's $40.8k by the new inflation figure.
 And so forth.

 It is worth noting that spending budgets are just estimates and subject to change.
 There are plenty of studies documenting how spending patterns change through retirement.
 For example, retirees often spend less on travel and leisure activities, but more on healthcare as they progress through retirement.
 Accordingly, income planning should incorporate a significant degree of flexibility (i.e., liquidity) for potential changes down the road.